Dear Citizens of Durham County:

 From time to time, people ask questions about the cases that come into my courtroom.
 The conduct of judges is subject to the North Carolina Canons.
 At Article IIIA(6) the Canons state: "A judge should abstain from public comment about the merits of a pending proceeding in any state or federal court dealing with a case or controversy arising in North Carolina or addressing North Carolina law and should encourage similar abstention on the part of court personnel subject to his direction and control."Based on the Canons, I can't comment on cases that I've heard and I don't, as a practice, comment about cases or issues that might come into my courtroom.

-It is my intention to seek another term on the district court bench in 2014.
 I continue to be proud of my service and look forward to continuing to honorably serve the Durham community for many years.

 --Nancy E. Gordon